jlusiardi/homekit_python/README.md

 The option `-d` specifies the device id of the accessory to pair.
 Can be obtained via discovery.

 The option `-p` specifies the HomeKit Setup Code.
 Can be obtained from the accessory.
+This must look like `XXX-XX-XXX` (X is a single digit and the dashes are important).

 The option `-f` specifies the file that contains the pairing data.